Find the Largest Files on your Computer

 Search for 100 largest files and output to csv

-Search USB for 15 largest files and output to csv (see screenshot)
+Search top 20 and output to CSV (see screenshot)

 (Note: Windows PowerShell needs to be configured to run scripts.
 To do this, run the following command in an elevated Windows PowerShell session (open PowerShell by selecting Run as administrator).
 Type the following to allow the script to run in your current PowerShell session only.)